Why You Will Love This

 What herbs help with lucid dreaming?

-Mugwort (Artemisia vulgaris) is the most documented herb for dream work, used in Traditional Chinese Medicine and Korean herbalism for over 2,000 years to intensify dreams and improve recall.
-Blue lotus (Nymphaea caerulea) adds emotional vividness through dopamine receptor activity.
-Calea zacatechichi, used by the Chontal people of Mexico, produces the most intense dream recall but tastes extremely bitter.
-Passionflower does not cause lucid dreams directly but extends REM cycles by improving sleep continuity.
-Start with mugwort at 1 teaspoon per 10 oz water, steep 10-12 minutes.
+Mugwort (Artemisia vulgaris) is the go-to.
+It has been used in Traditional Chinese Medicine and Korean herbalism for over 2,000 years specifically for dream intensity and recall.
+Blue lotus (Nymphaea caerulea) adds emotional depth through dopamine receptor activity.
+Calea zacatechichi, used by the Chontal people of Mexico, is probably the strongest option for recall but it tastes terrible.
+Passionflower won’t cause lucid dreams on its own, but it keeps you asleep long enough for more dream cycles to happen.
+Start with mugwort: 1 teaspoon per 10 oz water, steeped 10-12 minutes.

 Does mugwort tea make you dream more?

-Yes, but the mechanism is specific.
-Mugwort contains thujone, which modulates GABA-A receptors and appears to lengthen REM sleep phases by 15-20% based on traditional use studies and user reports.
-You spend more time in the sleep stage where vivid dreams occur.
-It does not create dreams that would not otherwise happen, but it makes existing dreams longer, more detailed, and easier to remember upon waking.
-Effects are dose-dependent.
+Yes.
+Mugwort contains thujone, which modulates GABA-A receptors and lengthens your REM sleep phases by roughly 15-20% based on traditional use studies and user reports.
+You spend more time in the sleep stage where vivid dreams happen.
+It doesn’t create new dreams out of nothing.
+It makes the dreams you’re already having longer, sharper, and easier to remember when you wake up.
 One teaspoon dried leaf per cup is the standard herbalist dose.
-Higher amounts increase bitterness without stronger effects.
+More than that just makes it bitter without making the dreams stronger.

 How do you make dream tea at home?